thedoggybrad/peacefulsearch/README.md

 This code simply adds the JavaScript used for this search engine and its HTML representative (Class).
 You can use it on any websites and purpose.
 Make sure to just follow the [Programmable Search Engine Terms of Service](https://support.google.com/programmable-search/answer/1714300?hl=en&ref_topic=4513742).

-## Instructions for the PWA app installation (Works even you are offline)
+## Instructions for the PWA app installation (Working Offline but cannot search when you are offline)
 1.)
 Mobile Browsers
 <br>
 -To install the app, just click the 3 dots (or similar on other browsers) then click Install App.